 Every person with learning disabilities is an individual who will have their own specific needs.
 Although there are some general guidelines and procedures to bear in mind when working with anyone with learning disabilities, you need to be prepared to adjust based on your own personal circumstances.
 Creative problem-solving is an important part of providing comprehensive support.

 It can be frustrating working with people with learning disabilities, whether because of the complexity of their needs or the difficulties presented by a wider society that is not always prepared to help them.
 If you show patience and understanding, that will also make the situation less stressful for the person you support.
 You will better be able to establish relationships, making communication and flexibility both a lot easier.

 All the practical support in the world is useless if it does not come with compassion and understanding.
 This means not just listening to the individual, but making the effort to meet them at their own level.
 You need to appreciate their strengths, offer support without judgement and keep your approach positive and inclusive.
 This will further aid in relationship building and have an overall humanising effect.

 Applying these skills to care home jobs for learning disabilities in Southampton

 If you are employed in one of our care home jobs for learning disabilities in Southampton, you will need to apply these skills in a way that incorporates our values.
-This means being able to acknowledge a person with learning disabilities as an individual with their own strengths, and tailoring your support to meet their specific needs.
+This means being able to acknowledge a person with learning disabilities as an individual with their own strengths and tailoring your support to meet their specific needs.
 This should enable the person to feel secure, comfortable and more confident, able to better achieve their goals, act independently and improve their overall quality of life.

 There is no substitute for experience when it comes to supporting people with learning disabilities, but there are also practical skills that you need to apply.
-Communication, flexibility, patience and compassion are key to ensuring that your service can adapt so that the person has their specific needs met in both a practical and empathetic way.
+Communication, flexibility, patience and compassion are key to ensuring that your support can adapt so that the person has their specific needs met in both a practical and empathetic way.